Approximate Counting of Matchings in $(3,3)$-Hypergraphs: Main Result and the Proof

 \begin{proof} Set $K_v:=N_G(v)\setminus K$ for convenience.
 By definition of $K$, $K_v$ is a block.
 It remains to show that $K_v$ is simplicial.
 Let $u\in K_v$ and let $K_u=N_G(u)\setminus(K\cup N_G(v))$.
 Suppose there is an independent set $I$ in $G[K_u]$ of size $|I|=3$.
 Then $u,v$ and the vertices of $I$ would form an induced $K_{1,4}$ in $G$ with $u$ in the center.
 As this is a contradiction, we conclude that $K_u$ is a 2-clique.

 To show that $K_u$ is indeed a block, note first that, by the assumptions that $\Delta(G)\le 6$, we have $|K_u|\le 5$.
-However, if $|K_u|=5$ then $v$ would be an isolated vertex in $G[N_G(u)]$ -- a contradiction with the assumption on the structure of the neighborhoods in $G$.
-For the same reason, if $|K_u|=4$ then regardless of the degree of $u$ in $G$ (which might be 5 or 6) there can be no isolated vertex in $G[K_u]$.
+However, if $|K_u|=5$ then $v$ would be an isolated vertex in $G[N_G(u)]$.
+But $G[N_G(u)]$ spans a matching of size~3 since $\delta(u)=6$ -- a contradiction.
+For the same reason, if $|K_u|=4$ then regardless of the degree of $u$ in $G$ (which might be 5 or 6) there can be no isolated vertex in $G[K_u]$, since $G[K_u]$ must span a matching of size~2.

 \end{proof}

 Our next claim asserts that once there is a nonempty block in $G$, one can find a suitable partition of $V(G)$ into sets which are blocks in a nested sequence of induced subgraphs of $G$ defined by deleting these sets one after another.